World-class research. Ultimate impact.

 PMCID: all published articles receive a PMCID

-Thoracic Surgery welcomes submissions of the following article types: Book Review, Case Report, Classification, Clinical Study Protocol, Clinical Trial, Correction, Curriculum, Instruction, and Pedagogy, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Thoracic Surgery welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Curriculum, Instruction, and Pedagogy, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Systematic Review.

 All manuscripts must be submitted directly to the section Thoracic Surgery, where they are peer-reviewed by the Associate and Review Editors of the specialty section.